 Meeting time and location:

-For academic credit, our MDP course is classified as a hybrid course but will mainly meet remotely, following university public health informed guidelines.
-Our MDP team meets Mondays at 4:45 pm – 6:00 pm ET) using video conferencing.
-Our lab is located at the UMTRI Building, 2901 Baxter Road; Online meeting options are available as needed; team has been successfully working remotely since March 2020.
+Our MDP team meets Mondays at 4:45 pm – 6:00 pm ET) using video conferencing and in-person.
+Our lab is located at the UMTRI Building, 2901 Baxter Road.
+Online meeting options are available as needed; our team has been successfully working remotely since March 2020.
 Each subteam arranges a convenient time to meet and work together following university guidelines.
-A two-term commitment will begin January 2021.
+A two-term commitment will begin January 2022.

 This team has flexible sub-teams that allow students to deepen their learning: Technology Development, Research Projects, and Process sub-teams.
 The teams are flexibly structured to enhance creativity and opportunity for student growth.
 Each of three subteams has a student team leader that reports to the faculty PIs.

 First-year undergraduates through masters graduate students are welcome to apply, and all will be encouraged to stay on the team for more than the two-semester minimum.
 Leadership roles are available in the lab, and experienced students will be a natural fit for these positions as their knowledge grows over time.

 Required Skills: Completed at least 3 college-level stats courses, experience with R programming

 Preferred Skills: Python, some exposure to Bayesian Statistics

 Specific Tasks: Define instructions for labelers; compare human and computer labeling performance; apply principles of human cognition to algorithm development, monitor and evaluate efficiency of entire process, identify roadblocks and pinch-points, design and implement technology solutions

 Preferred Skills: Some programming experience

 Likely Majors: Cognitive Science, Psychology, Data Science, Industrial and Operations Engineering (IOE), information science